AEO (Answer Engine Optimization) in one sentence

 4. Otterly.ai / LLMrefs

-Mid-tier SaaS tools that give you a tracking dashboard of your citation rate.
+Mid-tier SaaS tools with a tracking dashboard for your citation rate.
 Weekly or daily monitoring.

 Common AEO mistakes companies make

-Most SEO agencies still build keyword maps and optimize for them.
-In 2026, that’s not enough.
-You have to start building a question map and a question-based content strategy.
+- Too many keywords, too few questions.
+Most SEO agencies still build keyword maps.
+In 2026, you have to build a question map and a question-based content strategy.

-Even larger European sites still don’t use FAQPage or HowTo schema.
-Yet these are the most effective tools for AI citation.
-Every FAQ section needs to be wrapped in FAQPage.
+- Missing schema markup.
+Even larger European sites still don’t use FAQPage or HowTo schema, the most effective tools for AI citation.
+Wrap every FAQ section in FAQPage.

-Some blogs keep 3-5 year old articles untouched while the industry evolves.
-The AI cites these less.
+- Stale content, no updates.
+Some blogs keep 3-5 year old articles untouched.
+AI cites these less.
 At least once a year, refresh top content.

-A lot of corporate blogs publish under “Editorial” or “Admin”.
-This is an E-E-A-T disaster.
+- No author attribution.
+Publishing under “Editorial” or “Admin” is an E-E-A-T disaster.
 You need a specific author with a bio and schema markup.

 30-day AEO action plan